My Cancer Navigator

 - We properly explain the various options for treatment.

-- We discuss your medical results.
+- We discuss your test results.

 - We check whether clinical studies exist that you might be eligible for.

 - Together we prepare the questions you wish to ask your doctor.

 My Cancer Navigator cannot cure your disease, but we can offer you guidance, giving you confidence that you have all the information you need and that you properly understand everything you wish to know.